bajamircea/bajamircea.github.io/_posts/2019-01-18-premature-optimisation.markdown

     make performance gains possible

-- "In established engineering disciplines a 12% improvement, easily obtained, is never considered marginal; and I belie the same viewpoint should prevail in software engineering.
+- "In established engineering disciplines a 12% improvement, easily obtained, is never considered marginal; and I believe the same viewpoint should prevail in software engineering.
 Of course I wouldn't bother making such optimizations on a one-shot job, but when it's a question of preparing quality programs, I don't want to restrict myself to tools that deny me such